 - For conferences, you should just ask your supervisor what is among the best conference in your domain.
 For example, in NLP, we all know ACL, EMNLP, etc., are very prestigious conference.
 Another way to check is simply search inside Google Scholar rankings such as this.
 I feel Google Scholar rankings are quite valid to certain extent.

 - For journals, there is a lot of controversies here but the basic number here to look for is the impact factor.
-Impact Factor is a bit controversial as it greatly differs across disciplines, so the key principle as a good human is not to compare which field is more impactful using this parameter.
-H-index is becoming more used for rating journals so you need to keep in touch for that.
-For Computing an impact factor of 2+ is usually considered decent so you should aim for that.
-Avoid submitting to journals that have (1) no impact factor, (2) no peer-review process, or (3) has volume number of 1 (or 2) which indicates that it is fairly new; try submitting to legacy journals which are usually the top-tier and reliable journals in the field.
-For publishers, ACM, IEEE, Elsevier, Springer, Taylor-Francis are usually trusted by academia.
+Impact Factor is a bit controversial as it greatly differs across disciplines and it can be manipulated.
+In any case, avoid submitting to journals that have (1) no impact factor, (2) no rigorous peer-review process (at least 2+ reviewers), or (3) has volume number of 1 (or 2) which indicates that it is fairly new; try submitting to legacy journals which are usually the top-tier and reliable journals in the field.

 Now, coming to strategy, my personal strategy is very simple, i.e., to first aim the best possible, i.e., the flagship conferences/journals.
 This is because I believe I and my student will learn the most through the process.
 Do not be ashamed if it gets rejected.
 By always aiming for the best venue and repeating this process, you as a researcher will become better.
 Of course, you can always revise your rejected work and submit elsewhere.